AFARS – PART 5107

 To achieve fair and even-handed competition between in-house entities and industry, the principal assistant responsible for contracting will ensure that contracting officers provide industry with pertinent, accurate, and available data necessary to engender as full and complete an understanding as possible of the operation(s) covered by the A-76 competition.
 Historical data provided must be relevant and well organized (see Department of Army Pamphlet 5-20).
 To maximize use of Army resources, contracting officers must make every effort to utilize A-76 contracting best practices and good ideas that have worked for others and avoid repetition of unsuccessful strategies and procedures.

 Subpart 5107.5 – Inherently Governmental Functions

 (e)(i) Contracting officers must ensure that requiring officials provide a copy of the Request for Services Contract Approval (RSCA) form signed by an appropriate general officer or member of the Senior Executive Service, except as provided in (e)(ii).
 Contracting officers shall not complete or sign the service contract approval form.
-Contracting officers shall not issue a solicitation for a service requirement or award any service contract or order, modify a service contract or order to add new work, or exercise an option under a service contract or order, without an approved certification.
+Contracting officers shall not issue a solicitation for a service requirement or award any service contract or order, or modify a service contract or order to add new work, without an approved certification.
+An RSCA form is not required when exercising options on contracts or orders for services (other than contract types described at FAR 16.5), provided there are no changes in the terms, conditions, scope of work, or level of effort.
 The contracting officer shall include the approval and completed worksheets in the official contract file.